secure411dotorg/rpzone/README.md

 The above "performance" was on a t1.micro, the smallest Amazon instance size.

+FIXME: what ports need to be open for IXFR and nsupdate

 FIXME: initial conf files for bind

 FIXME: logging configuration